ryandotsmith/ddbsync/readme.md

 DynamoDB/sync

 This package is designed to emulate the behaviour of `pkg/sync` on top of Amazon's DynamoDB.
-If you need a distributed locking mechanism, consider using this package and DynamoDB before standing up paxos of Zookeeper.
+If you need a distributed locking mechanism, consider using this package and DynamoDB before standing up paxos or Zookeeper.

 ## Usage